 Every buyer is keen to learn payment options available whenever they are in the market to purchase assets.
 Different items cost varying prices.
 For some items that don’t cost much, one will need to make an outright purchase.
 However, in some instances, you might not have all the money to purchase a particular item that you require.
 This is when one learns about other financing options such as hire purchase, leasing, or even taking a term loan.

 What is a hire purchase?

 When you do not have all the cash to purchase household or business assets, hire purchase is one of the best payment options to consider.
 In this payment option, one just pays an initial amount of the total cost, known as the deposit.
 The balance is cleared in regular installments.
 After paying the deposit, you can acquire the asset to use as you clear the balance.
-You get the assets such as refrigerators, household furniture, microwaves, fridge guard, and gas cookers among others on hire purchase at Kenya Credit Traders.
+You get assets such as refrigerators, household furniture, microwaves, fridge guards, and gas cookers among others on hire purchase at Kenya Credit Traders.